What Is The GeneConvene Virtual Institute?

 The GeneConvene Virtual Institute aggregates, curates and shares knowledge to advance understanding of genetic biocontrol technologies, such as gene drive, as well as selfish genetic elements found throughout nature.

-The Virtual Institute is an initiative of the GeneConvene Global Collaborative, a program within the Foundation for the National Institutes of Health that advances best practices for genetic biocontrol technologies such as those using gene drive.
+The Virtual Institute is an initiative of the GeneConvene Global Collaborative, a program within the Foundation for the National Institutes of Health that advances best practices and informed decision making for genetic biocontrol technologies such as those using gene drive.

-Genetic biocontrol refers to management strategies for populations of animals, insects and plants that are either invasive or otherwise deemed to be harmful or pests relying on genes to modify characteristics of individuals within a target population of organisms so they are no long invasive and or harmful.
-A well- established example of a genetic biocontrol technology is the Sterile Insect Technique, a technology developed in and used since the 1950s to control pest insect populations through the systematic release of large numbers of sterile insects of the same species in order to disrupt reproduction and population growth.
+Genetic biocontrol refers to management strategies for populations of animals, insects, and plants that are either invasive or otherwise deemed to be harmful or pests which rely on genes to modify characteristics of individuals within a target population of organisms so they are no longer invasive and or harmful.
+A well-established example of a genetic biocontrol technology is the Sterile Insect Technique, a technology developed in and used since the 1950s to control pest insect populations through the systematic release of large numbers of sterile insects of the same species in order to disrupt reproduction and population growth.
 Newer technologies, including gene drive technologies, use transgenic and genome modification technologies to effect changes in specific animal, plant or insect population.
+Learn more about genetic biocontrol.

 Gene drive and other genetic biocontrol technologies are emerging technologies with implications for public health, conservation and agriculture.
 Conversations and discussions about these technologies will benefit from well-informed stakeholders and other interested parties.